RIAEvangelist/node-dominos-pizza-api/docs/DominosAPIResponse.md

 Dominos API Response information
 ====

 Not all responses actually follow this format, some will throw a `FetchError` because the Domino's API is inconsistant with how it handles errors.
-Sometimes it follows the below JSON, and other times it returns an HTML Error Page.
+Sometimes it follows the below JSON, and other times it returns SOAP and yet others HTML Error Pages.
 It is best to wrap things in `try catch` if you want to have error handling for invalid requests.

 Good response